A PATH TO RECOVERY

 Today I am officially drug and alcohol free for 10 months.
 I am in recovery.

 I’m feeling better every day.
 I finally have a sense of not having to worry about tomorrow.
 I take it one day at a time.
 It’s scary for me to be here with you today.
-But I really wanted to do this.
+But I wanted to do this.
 I had to do this for everything Volunteers of America has done for me.
-I’m so grateful for all the help I’ve been given along the way, from the Volunteers of America and from my community.
+I’m so grateful for all the help I’ve been given along the way, from the Volunteers of America and my community.